-The first place to look for such variation is within the broad category of "federal judges."
-After all, federal judges are appointed by different Presidents, serve in different places, and have different characteristics.
+Presidents, serve in different places, and have different characteristics.
 Do these differences map onto different opinions when it comes to procedural values?
-Figure 4 breaks down the category of judges into sub-groups according to appointing President (Panel A, on the left) and the race of the judge (Panel B, on the right).
+Figure 4 breaks down the category of judges into subgroups according to appointing President (Panel A, on the left) and the race of the judge (Panel B, on the right).

 Panel A shows mean vectors for the judges appointed by the last three Presidents.
-The mean vector for judges appointed by President Obama is on the left, those for President George W. Bush is in the middle, and those for judges appointed by President Clinton is slightly further on the right.
+The mean vector for judges appointed by President Obama is on the left, those for President George W. Bush are in the middle, and those for judges appointed by President Clinton are slightly further on the right.
 While there is some variation between the views of these three sub-groups, it is not as significant as expected given the diverse ideological stances of these three Presidents.
 Also, since the order of the mean vectors tracks the order of appointments (clockwise in time), the minimal variation observed might capture time on the bench, rather than ideological commitments.

-&lt;sup>92 The random sampling of federal judges selected few that were appointed by prior Presidents (e.g. President Reagan).
-Because of their low number in the dataset they were excluded from the
+&lt;sup>93 The random sampling of federal judges selected few that were appointed by prior Presidents (e.g., President Reagan).
+Because of their low number in the dataset, they were excluded from the analysis here.